-- a) 40% within 30 days after the approval of the 757 Transfer Agreement by the relevant governmental authorities; - b) 30% within 12 months after the transfer of the Original Fuwan Silver Permit; and - c) 30% within 24 months after the of the Original Fuwan Silver Permit.
+- a) 40% within 30 days after the approval of the 757 Transfer Agreement by the relevant governmental authorities; - b) 30% within 12 months after the transfer of the Original Fuwan Silver Permit; and - c) 30% within 24 months after the transfer of the Original Fuwan Silver Permit.

 On November 19, 2004, 757 Team, GGEDC and Minco China entered into a confirmation agreement (the "Transfer Confirmation Agreement") which clarified that Minco China would transfer at cost the Original Fuwan Silver Permit to the Fuwan JV within one year after its receipt of the Original Fuwan Silver Permit pursuant to the 757 Transfer Agreement.
 The Transfer Confirmation Agreement also provided that any expenses incurred in connection with the transfer of the Original Fuwan Silver Permit would be borne by the Fuwan JV.
-Minco China also agreed thereunder to pre-pay, on behalf of the Fuwan JV, 80,000 RMB to 757 Team as an appraisal fee in respect of the Original Fuwan Silver Permit.
+Minco China also agreed there under to pre-pay, on behalf of the Fuwan JV, 80,000 RMB to 757 Team as an appraisal fee in respect of the Original Fuwan Silver Permit.

-On April 7, 2005, Minco China acquired the Additional Permits on behalf of the Fuwan JV from 757 Team for 1.5 million RMB.
-The Luoke-Jilinggang Permit and the Guyegang-Sanyatang Permit relate to properties surrounding the area underlying the Fuwan Silver Permit.
-The Guanhuatang Permit relates to a property that does not form part of the Fuwan Property but is being held for possible future exploration.
-As at the date of this Annual Information Form, the Company has not expended any funds on the exploration and development of the property underlying the Guanhuatang Permit.
+On April 7, 2005, Minco China applied the Additional Permits on behalf of the Fuwan JV from the government and paid 757 Team cooperation fees of 1.5 million RMB.
+The Louke-Jilinggang Permit and the Guyegang-Sanyatang Permit relate to properties surrounding the area underlying the Fuwan Silver Permit.
+The

+Guanhuatang Permit relates to the property that does not form part of the Fuwan Property but is being held for possible future exploration.